• Skip to main content

 • Add coconut oil to cashew nuts and blend for several minutes until smooth and no longer gritty.

-• Add cashew oil mix to oat milk mix.
+• Add cashew oil mix and apple mix to oat milk mix.
 Blend well with an immersion blender.

-• Add vanilla and salt, blend well.
+• Add vanilla, salt, cinnamon and granuldated sugar and blend well.
 Refrigerate while making apple mix

 • Peel, core and slice apples.